JEdward7777/translation_helps_mcp_proxy/README.md

 ---

-**🎉 Ready for Production Use** - The proxy server successfully bridges MCP clients with the upstream translation-helps-mcp server, handling all protocol translation transparently.
+**🎉 Production Ready** - The proxy server successfully bridges MCP clients with the upstream translation-helps-mcp server, with all tools working including Bible verse fetching via `fetch_scripture`.